DustinMorado/subTOM/docs/source/scripts/subtom_transform_motl.rst

   How much to second rotate the reference about it's intermediate X-Axis.
   (i.e. Zenithal rotation corresponding to theta).

+rand_inplane
+  If this is set to 1 (i.e. evaluates to true in Matlab) then the inplane rotation of particles will be randomized after the application of the given transform.

 -------
 Example
 -------